 Certifying Agencies

-In Australia, achieving organic or biodynamic certification requires meeting and maintaining the standards prescribed by one of Australia's six private certifiers, who base their certification standards on the National Standard for Organic and Biodynamic Produce published by the Department of Agriculture, Fisheries and Forestry.
+In Australia, achieving organic or biodynamic certification requires meeting and maintaining the standards prescribed by one of Australia's four private certifiers, who base their certification standards on the National Standard for Organic and Biodynamic Produce published by the Department of Agriculture, Fisheries and Forestry.
 All certifiers are accredited by DAFF.
-Australian Certified Organic (ACO), National Association for Sustainable Agriculture Australia (NASAA), Australian DEMETER Bio-Dynamic (Demeter) and Southern Cross Certified (SXC) are the main certifiers in Australia for organic and bio-dynamic producers or processors in the wine industry.
+Australian Certified Organic (ACO), Australian DEMETER Bio-Dynamic (Demeter) and Southern Cross Certified (SXC) are the main certifiers in Australia for organic and bio-dynamic producers or processors in the wine industry.
 If you are interested in buying organic or biodynamic wine, you should look for the logo of the certifier on the bottle, to verify that the product is certified.

 Why does certification matter?